California could become first state to make it illegal to remove a condom without consent

 “I think law, at its best, can express a community norm and how we should treat each other,” she said, adding, “I do think a lot of survivors would find affirmation in the fact that this state legislature agreed what happened to them was wrong.”

 Garcia, known for being a leader in the #MeToo movement, faced accusations of sexual misconduct in 2018.
-An investigation by the California assembly did not find evidence to substantiate the claim that Garcia had groped a former legislative staffer during a 2014 softball game, but found that she used vulgar language, in violation of the assembly’s sexual harassment policy.
+An investigation by the California Assembly did not find evidence to substantiate the claim that Garcia had groped a former legislative staffer during a 2014 softball game but found that she used vulgar language, in violation of the Assembly’s sexual harassment policy.
 A second investigation into the accusations found that Garcia was “overly familiar” with a staff member but that her behavior was not “sexual.”

-Asked about the investigation, said she “respected the process, and at some point we have to respect the outcome.”
+Asked about the investigation, she said she “respected the process, and at some point, we have to respect the outcome.”

 “I have always felt like I was attacked to be silenced, like so many folks are, especially women of color.
 And so for me, it’s important that I keep doing the work that I’m passionate about,” Garcia said.
 “I use the soap box for issues that I care about that other people don’t want to touch.”